Brent DeBoer

-Brent DeBoer is an American singer-songwriter from Portland, Oregon.
-He is in the bands The Dandy Warhols, Immigrant Union, and Fathead and released a solo studio album, The Farmer, in 2010.
-DeBoer now lives in Melbourne, with his wife Sarah and two children.
+Brent DeBoer (born 20 February, 1975) is an American singer-songwriter from Portland, Oregon.
+He is in the bands The Dandy Warhols, Immigrant Union, and Super American Eagle and released a solo studio album, The Farmer, in 2010.
+DeBoer now lives in Melbourne, Australia, with his wife Sarah and two children.

 DeBoer joined The Dandy Warhols in 1998, after the original drummer Eric Hedford left the band.

 Personal life

 He is a cousin of bandmate Courtney Taylor-Taylor.
 At the age of five he received his first drum set for Christmas.

 DeBoer has contributed funds to the National Multiple Sclerosis Society as well as Pink and Blue for Two.